vyca2017/content/content/faq/graphql-combining-multiple-queries/graphql-combining-multiple-queries-or-mutations.md

 }
 ```

-However, other than queries, *multiple mutations are executed sequentially*.
+However, unlike queries, *multiple mutations are executed sequentially*.
 That means that a mutation is only executed after the previous mutation has finished execution.
 The execution order is the same as the order in the query itself, from top to bottom.

 # Resources